indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

 * `WixBundleInstallerBuilder` now handles the *already installed* exit code from the VC++ Redistributable installer as a success condition.
 Previously, installs would abort.
+* `WixBundleInstallerBuilder` no longer errors on a missing build directory when attempting to download the Visual C++ Redistributable runtime files.

 New Features
 ^^^^^^^^^^^^